- Infinite space

 Other virtual whiteboards have too many buttons and features, wasting screen space and distracting students.
 They make it difficult to have a basic drawing experience.
 Some don't even have an infinite canvas.
 This whiteboard addresses all of that.

-The whiteboard was designed to be used with a simple drawing tablet like my mine, used in mouse mode and with the toggle buttons mapped to RMB and Shift.
+The whiteboard was designed to be used with a simple drawing stylus and tablet like my mine, used in mouse mode and with the toggle buttons mapped to RMB and Shift.
 Using a mouse or touchpad is possible but clunky, as they always feel when it comes to desktop drawing.

 LMB + mouse move